UPPMAX/jobstats/README.md

 your job ran on or which nodes you are interested in, this will be much faster than Mode 1.

+**NOTE: This mode can also be used for a job that is currently running.**  In this case, the plot file produced will have the name `cluster-noproj-nouser-jobid.png`.

 **Mode 3:**  `jobstats -p -A project`

 When providing a project name that is valid for the cluster, `finishedjobinfo`